Marion Island ZS8

 With over 90% of all ZS8 QSOs ever made now on LotW, hopefully the QSL problems for recent operations are reasonably under control.

 The demand is unlikely to ever be satisfied by resident operators.
-Apart from it being relatively unlikely that a hard-core DXer will end up down there for a year, the disappearance of the rhombics will mean that the operation will have to rely on limited antennas, dictated by the constraints of concerns around the impact on bird life.
+Apart from it being relatively unlikely that a hard-core DXer will end up down there for a year and will have time to kill, the disappearance of the rhombics will mean that the operation will have to rely on limited antennas, dictated by the constraints of concerns around the impact on bird life.

 During 1999, I made a concerted effort to address the situation.
 Deryck Yelverton ZS8D was on the island, and I attempted to get permission for him to erect the antennas which we had procured with the help of the NCDXF.
 The petition shows clearly that the concerns are misplaced, and that the bird strike risk can be managed.
 After meetings with the Department, I was informed that no permission would be granted.
 No reasons were forthcoming.